sunny-sunwoo/project-binoo/README.md

  * Data resources: Google Search, Wikipedia, American Kennel Club

- * From the resources above, we collected raw data and categorized the dog personality depending on the breeds.
+ * From the resources above, we collected raw data and categorized the dog personalities depending on the breeds.
 Based on 6 personality keywords we picked from the analysis, we created 12 simple questions to find the best dog for user's personality.

 ***